Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 ―Que me diz a cento e cinco, ou cento e seis mil contos?

-—What do you say to one hundred and fifty, or one hundred and sixty thousand tales?
+- What do you say to one hundred and five, or one hundred and six thousand reis?

-But after all, they are a start; they are a slight habilitation to gain happiness.
+I know, it's a trifle...
+But after all, it's a start; it's a slight qualification to conquer happiness.

 Agora pondere estes factos: o Mandarim, esse Mandarim do fundo da China, está decrepito e está gottoso: como homem, como funccionario do celeste imperio, é mais inutil em Pekin e na humanidade, que um seixo na bocca d'um cão esfomeado.

-Now consider these facts: The Mandarins, those Mandarins from the depths of China, are decrepit and gouty: as a man, as a functionary of the celestial empire, he is more useless in Beijing and to humanity, than a pebble in the mouth of a starving dog.
+Now consider these facts: the Mandarin, that Mandarin from the depths of China, is decrepit and senile: as a man, as an official of the celestial empire, he is more useless in Peking and in humanity, than a pebble in the mouth of a starving dog.

 Mas a transformação da substancia existe: garanto-lh'a eu, que sei o segredo das coisas...

-But the transformation of substance exists: I assure you, I know the secret of things...
+But the transformation of substance exists: I guarantee you, who know the secret of things...

 Porque a terra é assim: recolhe aqui um homem apodrecido, e restitue-o além ao conjuncto das fórmas como vegetal viçoso.

-Because the earth is like this: it collects a decayed man here, and returns him to the union of forms as a vigorous plant.
+Because the earth is like this: it collects a rotten man here, and restores him beyond to the conjunction of forms as a lush vegetable.

 Bem póde ser que elle, inutil como Mandarim no Imperio do Meio, vá ser util n'outra terra como rosa perfumada ou saboroso repôlho.